rodrigom-oktana-io/lowtide-ui/README.md

 A component that displays all cards of either type available (repo) or org, and a SearchBar to filter the cards.
 Rathen than passing the cards as a conventional props, Card Container expects the cards to be passed as childen props in order to render them.
 It uses `Paper` component from MaterialUI as base.
 Takes the following props:

+- `title`: _String_. the title to be displayed in the card container.
 - `type`: _String_.
 The type of card container (`available`/`org`)
 - `styles`: _Object_.
 Object with the desired width and height of the CardContainer.
+- `searchPlaceholder`: _String_.
+Placeholder for the CardContainer's `SearchBar`, if not provided the CardContainer will not have a SearchBar.

 #### `SearchBar`

 A bar where the user can enter a keyword or select tags to filter the card results in a `CardContainer`.
 It's based on the `Paper` component from MaterialUI and also uses the `InputBase` component.
-It receives just a `type` prop (`available`/`org`), which needs to be passed to the `FilterBox` component that `SearchBar` has nested.
+Takes the following props:

+- `type`: _String_. (`available`/`org`).
+Indicate which type of SearchBar to render, in order to control the functionality of searching for its correspondant CardContainer.
+- `placeholder`: _String_.
+Placeholder of the SearchBar.

 #### `FilterBox`